StevenTagawa/treehouse-python-project-3/README.md

 strings representing dates and times are stored in a specific format, which Excel or other spreadsheet programs may (will) override with their own formats.
 This will cause the Work Log script to be unable to read those values.

+NOTE!!!
+Please note that when entering relative dates ("today", "tomorrow", etc.), they are relative to the date and time of the environment in which the script is running.
+For example, if this script is run in Treehouse's Workspaces, which is set to UTC, "today" will become the next day several hours ahead of when it does in North America.